Target Distribution Centers: 30 Years of Performance and a Data-Driven Approach to Decarbonization

 Expanding The Story: Energy Efficiency Insights From Topeka and Ohio

 Beyond Albany, Target is applying a data-driven approach to optimize energy use across its distribution network.
-An engineering analysis compared energy consumption at two nearly identical facilities—one in Topeka, Kansas, and another in Columbus, Ohio—to assess potential energy and cost savings.
+Our Energy Use Analysis process compared energy consumption at two nearly identical facilities—one in Topeka, Kansas, and another in Columbus, Ohio—to assess potential energy and cost savings.

 Topeka, KS: This 1.2 million-square-foot facility was already equipped with Cambridge High Temperature Heating and Ventilation (HTHV) units.
 As the most energy-efficient heating system in the comparison, the Topeka site served as the benchmark for performance.
 Energy consumption data from this site was adjusted using heating degree days (HDD) to normalize for climate differences, ensuring an apples-to-apples comparison with the Columbus facility.